Government of South Africa

 The Government of South Africa, or South African Government, is the national government of the Republic of South Africa, a parliamentary republic with a three-tier system of government and an independent judiciary, operating in a parliamentary system.
 Legislative authority is held by the Parliament of South Africa.
 Executive authority is vested in the President of South Africa who is head of state and head of government, and their Cabinet.
 The President is elected by the Parliament to serve a fixed term.

 South Africa's government differs from those of other Commonwealth nations.
-The national, provincial and local levels of government all have legislative and executive authority in their own spheres, and are defined in the South African Constitution as "distinctive, interdependent and interrelated".
+The national, provincial, and local levels of government all have legislative and executive authority in their own spheres, and are defined in the South African Constitution as "distinctive, interdependent, and interrelated".

 Operating at both national and provincial levels ("domes") are advisory bodies drawn from South Africa's traditional leaders.
 It is a stated intention in the Constitution that the country be run on a system of cooperative governance.
+Ensuring the effectiveness of this system is within the mandate of the Department of Cooperative Governance.

-The national government is composed of three inter-connected branches; the legislature (parliament, consisting of the National Assembly and the National Council of Provinces), the executive (the President, who is both Head of State and Head of Government), and the judiciary (the Constitutional Court, the Supreme Court of Appeal, and the High Court).
+The national government is composed of three inter-connected branches.
+The first is the legislature, encompassing Parliament, which consists of the National Assembly and the National Council of Provinces) with a combined 490 Members of Parliament.
+The second is the executive, which pertains to the President, who is both Head of State and Head of Government).
+The third is the judiciary, relating to the Constitutional Court, the Supreme Court of Appeal, and the High Court).

 All bodies of the South African Government are subject to the rule of the Constitution, which is the supreme law in South Africa.